 Whether they take the DIY or publishing services approach, self-publishing authors bet on themselves upfront and, therefore, bear 100% of the risk and reap 100% of the rewards.

-"Hybrid" or "Partner" publishers as they often call themselves operate under a shared risk model.
+"Hybrid" or "partner" publishers as they often call themselves operate under a shared risk model.
 That is, authors sell publishing rights to the publishers and pay fees for project management and publishing services.
-After publication, the author and publisher share royalties often at a much more even split than that of the author-traditional publisher royalty split.
+After publication, the author and publisher share royalties often at a much more even split than that of the author-traditional publisher arrangement.

 Like traditional Big 5 and traditional independent publishers, respectable hybrid/partner publishers exercise editorial discretion.
 If this option seems to be a great fit, you'll need to pitch your project to them like you would a traditional publisher to see if you and your book are a good fit for their client and book list.